blinks/ozymandias/README.markdown

 Draw three(?) cards.

 ## Victory
-When a player reaches 21 VPs, each other player gets one more turn.
+When a player reaches 21 VPs, each other player gets one more turn, then the player with the most VPs wins, ties broken in turn order.